Lipid bilayer: Cross-section analysis

 Schematic cross sectional profile of a typical lipid bilayer.
 There are three distinct regions: the fully hydrated headgroups, the fully dehydrated alkane core and a short intermediate region with partial hydration.
 Although the head groups are neutral, they have significant dipole moments that influence the molecular arrangement.

 The lipid bilayer is very thin compared to its lateral dimensions.
 If a typical mammalian cell (diameter ~10 micrometers) were magnified to the size of a watermelon (~1 ft/30 cm), the lipid bilayer making up the plasma membrane would be about as thick as a piece of office paper.
 Despite being only a few nanometers thick, the bilayer is composed of several distinct chemical regions across its cross-section.
 These regions and their interactions with the surrounding water have been characterized over the past several decades with x-ray reflectometry, neutron scattering, and nuclear magnetic resonance techniques.

 The first region on either side of the bilayer is the hydrophilic headgroup.
 This portion of the membrane is completely hydrated and is typically around 0.8-0.9 nm thick.
 In phospholipid bilayers the phosphate group is located within this hydrated region, approximately 0.5 nm outside the hydrophobic core.
 In some cases, the hydrated region can extend much further, for instance in lipids with a large protein or long sugar chain grafted to the head.
 One common example of such a modification in nature is the lipopolysaccharide coat on a bacterial outer membrane.

 TEM image of a bacterium.
 The furry appearance on the outside is due to a coat of long-chain sugars attached to the cell membrane.
 This coating helps trap water to prevent the bacterium from becoming dehydrated.

-Next to the hydrated region is an intermediate region that is only partially hydrated.
+Next to the hydrophilic headgroup region is an intermediate region that is only partially hydrated.
 This boundary layer is approximately 0.3 nm thick.
 Within this short distance, the water concentration drops from 2M on the headgroup side to nearly zero on the tail (core) side.
 The hydrophobic core of the bilayer is typically 3-4 nm thick, but this value varies with chain length and chemistry.
 Core thickness also varies significantly with temperature, in particular near a phase transition.